SolidInvoice/blog/_posts/2014-02-28-first-alpha-release.md

 * Includes bootstrap based theme
 * Includes icons from font-awesome

-Please [download](https://github.com/CSBill/CSBill/releases/tag/0.1.0-alpha1) and test this release this release, and let us know of any [issues](https://github.com/CSBill/CSBill/issues) you may find.
+Please [download](https://github.com/CSBill/CSBill/releases/tag/0.1.0-alpha1) and test this release, and let us know of any [issues](https://github.com/CSBill/CSBill/issues) you may find.